espocrm/documentation/administration/bpm-signals.md

 ## Object signals

 Broadcasted along with the entity (record).
 Prefixed with `@` character.

-Can be used to start processes or workflows.
+This signal type can be used only to initiate a new process or trigger a workflow rule.
+Signal Intermediate Event (Catching) doesn't catch object signals.

+Example: A process triggers signal *@approve*.
+A target record of *Lead* entity type is attached to the signal.
+You have another BPM flowchar for *Lead* entity type that starts with *@approve* signal.
+In this case, a new process will be started, and lead record from the first process will be passed as a target record of the second process.

 #### Default signals